 Documentary that chronicles how Francis Ford Coppola's Apocalypse Now (1979) was plagued by extraordinary script, shooting, budget, and casting problems--nearly destroying the life and career of the celebrated director.

-Fragments of Orson Welles' radio broadcast of "Hearts of Darkness" are used as a narrative device of the documentary.
+Fragments of Orson Welles' radio broadcast of "Hearts of Darkness" are used as a narrative device.
 See more »

 In the end credits for musical listings under the Doors song The End, Elektra (Records) is misspelled (as "Electra.")
 See more »